-Depreciation and amortization expense increased \$2 million in the first quarter of 2017 compared with 2016, primarily due to the following factors: (1) depreciation expense on vehicles increased due to the replacement of older, fully-depreciated vehicles, technology upgrades on new vehicles and an overall increase in the size of our vehicle fleet in our U.S. Domestic Package and UPS Freight operations and (2) depreciation expense for buildings and facilities due to facility automation and capacity expansion projects.
+Depreciation and amortization expense increased \$7 million in the second quarter of 2017 (\$9 million year-to-date) compared with 2016, primarily due to the following factors: (1) depreciation expense on vehicles increased due to the replacement of older, fully-depreciated vehicles, technology upgrades on new vehicles and an overall increase in the size of our vehicle fleet in our U.S. Domestic Package and UPS Freight operations, (2) depreciation expense for buildings and facilities due to facility automation and capacity expansion projects and (3) amortization expense of intangible assets acquired from Marken.
 These factors were largely offset by a decrease in amortization expense related to longer lived internally developed capitalized software.